purescript/purescript-ordered-collections/README.md

 unsafeGet :: forall a h r.
 STStrMap h a -> Eff (st :: ST h | r) (StrMap a)
 ```

+Unsafely get the value for a key in a map.

+This function does not check whether the key exists in the map.

 ## Module Data.StrMap.Unsafe